How to Raise Eastern Tiger Swallowtails- Butterfly Life Cycle Photos

 On May 13th I was planting in our garden.
 I looked up and a large tiger female almost flew right into me.

 We had just bought our new host plants 3 days before, and they had not been permanently planted.
-That left just one good option to check for eggs…the chokecherry trees!
+That meant there just one in-ground option to check for eggs…our chokecherry trees!

 I looked at the first tree, which had fading blooms, and noticed there were lots of potential predators (e.g. ants, spiders) crawling around.
 The second tree was a few feet away and would not bloom this spring.
 There were no predators crawling around, but I came across 3 curiously camouflaged circles on separate leaves…